 Under federal law, we are required to:

 - Protect the privacy of your PHI.
 All of our employees and physicians are required to maintain the confidentiality of PHI and receive appropriate privacy training

 - Provide you with this Notice of Privacy Practices explaining our duties and practices regarding your PHI

-- Follow the practices and procedures set forth in the Notice
+- Follow the practices and procedures set forth in this Notice

 Uses and Disclosures of Your Protected Health Information That Do Not Require Your Authorization

-One Medical Group uses and discloses PHI in a number of ways connected to your treatment, payment for your care, and our health care operations.
+The Companies use and disclose PHI in a number of ways connected to your treatment, payment for your care, and our healthcare operations.
 Some examples of how we may use or disclose your PHI without your authorization are listed below.

-- To our different departments to coordinate such activities as prescriptions, lab work, and X-rays.
+- To our different departments to coordinate treatment-related activities, such as prescriptions, lab work, and X-rays.

-- To other health care providers treating you who are not on our staff such as dentists, emergency room staff, and specialists.
-For example, if you are being treated for an injured knee we may share your PHI among your primary physician, the knee specialist, and your physical therapist so they can provide proper care.
+- To other healthcare providers treating you who are not on our staff such as dentists, emergency room staff, specialists and other providers.
+For example (and without limitation), if you are being treated for an injured knee, we may share your PHI among your primary physician, the knee specialist, and your physical therapist, among others, so they can provide proper care.